eProsima/Integration-Service-docs/docs/examples.rst

 **Introduction**

-In this example, IS makes use of both, static and dynamic types, showing the different mechanism to define types supported by IS.
+In this example, IS makes use of static and dynamic types showing the different mechanism to define types supported by IS.

 In this case, there are two configuration files provided with the example, `static_static_config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/dynamic_types/static_static_config.xml>`_ and `dyn_dyn_config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/dynamic_types/dyn_dyn_config.xml>`_.

 *static_static_config.xml* uses the library `keyhelloworld_static_static_lib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/dynamic_types/keyhelloworld_static_static_lib.cpp>`_ that allow us to instantiate and interact with static versions of HelloWorld and samples (from KeysExample of Fast-RTPS) data types.

-*dyn_dyn_config.xml* uses instead the library `keyhelloworld_dyn_dyn_lib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/dynamic_types/keyhelloworld_dyn_dyn_lib.cpp>`_ that do the same, but with dynamic versions.
-In this library you can see how dynamic types can be defined programatically, and in the configuration file, how they can be defined through xml.
+*dyn_dyn_config.xml* uses instead the library `keyhelloworld_dyn_dyn_lib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/dynamic_types/keyhelloworld_dyn_dyn_lib.cpp>`_ that do the same but with dynamic versions.
+In this library, you can see how dynamic types can be defined programmatically, and in the configuration file, how they can be defined through XML.
 For more information about DynamicTypes read the Fast-RTPS documentation.

-HelloWorld and samples types are not directly compatible, so our library must apply a transformation function, in this case, to transforms from HelloWorld to samples.
-The other transformation is also implemented if you want to reverse the communication (remember to change the connector too and launch Keys as publisher and HelloWorldExample as subscriber).
+HelloWorld and sample types are not directly compatible, so our library must apply a transformation function, in this case, to transform from HelloWorld to the samples.
+The other transformation is also implemented if you want to reverse the communication (remember to change the connector in the XML file too and launch Keys as publisher and HelloWorldExample as a subscriber).

 .. code-block:: cpp